 Q. Will the township provide credits to the stormwater fee for on-site stormwater controls or BMPs?

 A: The Township will not be implementing a credit program in 2019.
 At this time, the Township will be looking into a credit program for Best Management Practices BMPs (I.e. rain gardens, basins or swales – that control and treat stormwater runoff) in the future, possibly 2020.
 Please check back for updates on this topic.

 An annual reduction in the stormwater management fee, also known as a credit, may be available to users to help property owners reduce their annual stormwater management fee and to offset the additional cost of maintaining their facilities, thus providing an incentive for implementing stormwater management practices.
 Below is some information on nearby credit programs in other municipalities:

-Q: Are gravel and compacted stone charged at the same rate as other types of impervious surfaces?
+Q. Are gravel and compacted stones charged at the same rate as other impervious surfaces?

-Q: If I believe there is an error in my impervious coverage calculations, can I appeal?
+Q. If I believe there is an error in my impervious surface calculation can I appeal?

 A: Yes, the Upper Allen Stormwater Authority (SWA) has approved an appeals process.
 The appeal form and instructions are available on this web page, as well as the Applications page, and at the Township building.
 Property owners must prove either the square footage of impervious area listed for their property is incorrect or there was a mathematical error in the fee calculation.
 Please note: in no event shall any property be charged less than half (.50) of an ERU.

 Q. When are Stormwater Authority (SWA) meetings held?